 Wind and waves can make paddling on the larger lakes quite difficult.
 Depending on the conditions, you may need to extend your stay until the weather clears.
 Be prepared to add additional time to your trip.
 Further, paddlers should have canoe and navigation skills before attempting this route.

 Bring and wear your personal floatation device (PFD).
 Make sure your canoe is equipped with necessary safety equipment, including a signalling device (whistle), throw rope bag, painter rope, bilge pump, and an extra paddle.
-Find out more at Transport Canada.
+These are all required by Transport Canada.

 Tip: Always leave your trip plan with someone you trust.
-Your trip plan should include when and where you’re going (including campsites) and when you plan to return.
+This should include when and where you’re going (including campsites) and when you plan to return.
 Bringing a satellite communications device can allow you to communicate with your contact if your trip plans change.

 Wildlife in Kejimkujik National Park

 We are visitors in the backcountry.
 If you’re lucky, you’ll see several different kinds of wildlife and enjoy the beauty in the wilderness.
-We saw an eagle and more loons than I can count, plus several other creatures going about their day-to-day.
+We saw an eagle and more loons than I can count, plus several other creatures.
 Remember, never feed wildlife and give them lots of space.

 Kejimkujik National Park is bear country.
 Black bears roam freely and are generally afraid of humans.
 However, they will also take opportunities to eat human food from garbages or messy campsites.
 Once their natural human fear fades, they continue to seek out food in backpacks, coolers, etc. These bears are often terminated due to human mistakes.
 Keep all of your food and trash stored properly and help keep bears and other wildlife wild.
 Not a bad idea to carry bear spray, just in case.